intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/README.md

 </p>
 </a>

-> NeuralChat is under active development with some experimental features (APIs are subject to change).
+> NeuralChat is under active development (APIs are subject to change).

 # Installation